-Aid Stations are staffed with experienced, knowledgeable, supportive, friendly volunteers who all go way out of their way to assure you have a fun and successful race.
+We staff our aid stations with experienced, knowledgeable, supportive, and friendly volunteers who go out of their way to ensure you have a fun and successful race.

 Aid stations will have ham radio operators on site for communication with medical and emergency staff

-Emergency medical support is on call from each aid station.
-Basic First Aid is available at each aid station.
+Emergency medical support is on call, and Basic First Aid is available at each aid station.